PhD Students

 Hannah Davis-Abraham is a PhD candidate in music theory under the supervision of Daphne Tan.
 Her dissertation explores a collaborative approach to the analytical process, incorporating interviews with performers and composers as a means of discovering and communicating a work’s themes.
 Hannah published an article “Pacing, Performance, and Perception in Alice Ping Yee Ho’s Angst” in Contemporary Music Review in 2023.
 She also has presented her work at Music Theory Midwest, Dialogues: Analysis and Performance, and the 2023 Society for Music Theory.
 Hannah holds an MA in Music Theory from the University of Toronto (2020), as well as a BMus (Honours) in Piano Performance from Memorial University (2018).
 Her research is supported by a Social Sciences and Humanities Research Council Doctoral Fellowship.

-Wes Khurana is a PhD student in music theory at the University of Toronto under the supervision of Ryan McClelland.
-His research focuses on optional sections of verse-chorus forms in recent popular music.
-Prior to beginning his graduate studies, Wes worked as a musician, recording engineer and sound designer.
-Wes holds a Bachelor of Music in performance from the University of Toronto, an Audio Production Diploma from the Harris Institute for the Arts, and a Master’s of Arts in music theory from the University of Toronto.
-Wes’s doctoral research has been supported by the Ontario Graduate Scholarship, and his MA research project on Beethoven’s middle-period string quartets was supported by the Social Sciences and Humanities Research Council.
-Wes served on the Music Graduate Students’ Association (MGSA) as Secretary from 2020–21 and Treasurer from 2021–23.
+Wes Khurana is a PhD candidate in music theory at the University of Toronto under the supervision of Ryan McClelland.
+Wes’s research focuses on form and corpus studies in popular music.
+Before beginning his graduate studies, Wes worked as a musician, recording engineer, and sound designer.
+He has presented his research at conferences including the Society for Music Theory and Music Theory Midwest.
+Wes holds a Bachelor of Music in performance (violin) and a Master of Arts in Music Theory from the University of Toronto, as well as an Audio Production Diploma from the Harris Institute for the Arts.
+Wes’s research has been supported by the Ontario Graduate Scholarship and the Social Sciences and Humanities Research Council.
+He also served on the University of Toronto’s Music Graduate Students’ Association (MGSA) as Secretary (2020–21) and Treasurer (2021–23).

-Gabriella Vici is a first-year PhD student in music theory.
+Gabriella Vici is a third-year PhD student in music theory.
 Her main research interests are in early twentieth-century music, with a focus on form, hybridity, post-tonality and the tensions that often lie between past and present compositional practices in this repertoire.
-Originally from Australia, she completed her Bachelor of Music (with Honours) and Master’s of Music in Composition at the Sydney Conservatorium of Music, The University of Sydney, followed by an MA in Music Theory at the University of British Columbia.
-Her current studies are supported by the Connaught International Scholarship.
-Gabriella is currently a theory and skills tutor for the FMUA’s Student Services Program (SSP) and holds a keen interest in teaching and the study of music theory pedagogy.
+She completed her Bachelor of Music (with Honours) and Master’s of Music, in Composition, at the Sydney Conservatorium of Music, The University of Sydney, followed by an MA in Music Theory at the University of British Columbia.
+Her present studies are supported by the Connaught International Scholarship.
+Gabriella is currently a Music Peer Learning Strategist at the Faculty of Music and serves as Vice-President Internal for the Music Graduate Students’ Association.
 When visiting home, she enjoys playing violin in orchestra and walking her dog, Goose.

 MA Students